New methods to find patches of invisible integer lattice points: New methods to find closer hidden forests

 \section{New methods to find closer hidden forests}

-The previous section detailed the well-known method of the \texttt{CRT}-algorithm on prime matrices to find arbitrarily large hidden forests.
-The main problem with that method is that for $n \geq 3$, the locations of these $\Hforest{n}$ become exceedingly farther from the origin and thus increasingly harder to compute.
+The previous section detailed the well-known method of using the \texttt{CRT}-algorithm on prime matrices to find arbitrarily large hidden forests.
+The main problem with that method is that for $n \geq 3$, the locations of these $\Hforest{n}$ are substantially further away from the origin and thus progressively harder to compute.
 The aim of this section is to introduce two concepts, namely quasiprime matrices and strings of strongly composite integers, to help find substantially closer $\Hforest{n}$.
-In this section we give the closest $\Hforest{n}$ for $n=2,3$ and the closest known hidden forest for $n=4$ (to this date).
+In this section we give the closest $\Hforest{n}$ for $n=2,3$ and the closest known (to this date) $\Hforest{n}$ for $n=4$.

 Recall in Remark~\ref{rem:no_axes}, we observed that $\Hforest{n}$ can never contain points on the $x$- or $y$-axes when $n>1$, and hence each $\Hforest{n}$ lies completely within the interior of one of the four quadrants.
 Thus the closest corner point $(x,y)$ of $\Hforest{n}$ is well-defined up to quadrant selection.